curbengh/curbengh.github.io/source/_posts/secure-node-modules-snyk.md

 So, you fork, fix it and republish with a new name.
 Cool.
 Here comes the fun part, you also need to instruct tar to go for the *renamed* package.
 Fork, fix and republish.
 Repeat this for all the packages along the path.

 ## Installation
 Practically, you can use Snyk to patch it, *if* possible like this [hexo-all-minifier](https://snyk.io/test/npm/hexo-all-minifier).
+Snyk is [free](https://snyk.io/plans) for open-source projects.
 Much like any other security products, Snyk is not a silver bullet to the NodeJS issue.
 Some like [hexo-fs](https://snyk.io/test/npm/hexo-fs) can't be fixed (at the time of writing).

 1. [Sign up](https://app.snyk.io/signup) for a new Snyk account.
 2. Snyk only supports [SSO](https://en.wikipedia.org/wiki/Single_sign-on), no e-mail sign up.
 You need to have GitHub, Bitbucket, or Google account.
 It can be a separate account from your current GitHub account.
 Linking your current GitHub repo to Snyk is *optional*.